YottaDB/YDBDoc/MessageRecovery/errors.rst

 SYSCALL
 ------------------

-SYSCALL, Error received from system call cccc on file xxxx-- called from module yyyy at line zzzz
+SYSCALL, Error received from system call cccc -- called from module xxxx at line yyyy

 Run Time Error: This indicates that a system call failed due to some unusual error condition.